Banningham: Notable people

 Edward Bickersteth (1850–1897) was the founder of the Cambridge Mission to Delhi and in 1886 appointed Bishop of South Tokyo.
 He was a leading figure in the early years of the Anglican Church in Japan.
 He was born at Banningham where his father Edward Henry Bickersteth served as curate at St Botolph's Church.
 The elder Bickersteth, a noted poet and Cambridge scholar, was appointed Bishop of Exeter from 1885 to 1900.

-War Memorial

-Banningham's War Memorial takes the form of a wooden plaque in St. Botolph's Church.
-It holds the following names for the First World War: